“I Don’t Want to Give My Dog Treats All the Time!”

 While Halloween is great fun for us, it is often very stressful for a lot of dogs.
 Here are some helpful tips and products.

-Halloween is one of my favorite holidays of the year.
+Halloween is one of my favorite holidays of the year becasue it involves everything a holiday should – fun, silly, and chocolate.

+The air is crisp and kids are running around super energized and dressed strangely.
 There are knocks on your door constantly and there’s food being handed out from bowls that are probably at dog height.

 Halloween activities are all great fun for us, but can you think of a combination of things that could put a dog more on-edge?
 (Unless, of course, you added firecrackers into the mix?)

-One of the reason we like holidays so much is that they are departure from the norm of everyday life.
+One of the reason we like holidays so much is that they are a departure from the norm of everyday life.
 We do different things.
 We adopt different schedules.
-In a word, things are different.
 For a large number of dogs an unexpected change in routine is like fingernails on a blackboard and can set off a spiral of stress-related, unhealthy behaviors.
+Watch your dog for signs of stress so you can give them a break from the merry making.

 Your dog doesn’t need to be right by the door.
 Have your dog in another room as far from the door as possible.
-Give your dog a stuffed kong or other puzzle toy so he/she is happily occupied.
-A stuffed bone, or goat horn would be good too.
+Give your dog a stuffed kong, filled Pupsicle, or other puzzle toys so he/she is happily occupied.
+A stuffed bone, or goat or lamb horn would be good too.

-I have written a number of blog posts on anxiety aids and have a number of products that can help in the Boo-tique.
+I have written a number of blog posts on anxiety aids and are a few of my favorite OTC anti-anxiety supports.

-Then it will be time to call a Certified Professional Dog Trainer and/or a Certified Dog Behavior Consultant so that next year your dog can have a
+Then it will be time to call a Certified Professional Dog Trainer and/or a Certified Dog Behavior Consultant so you can work on skills and exercises for next year.
+So, you and your dog can have a…

-Happy Halloween.
+Happy Halloween!!!

 Leadership, or Who Let the Dogs Out First?